School Information System

 While we know the mayor and the chancellor want schools to be safe, this audit confirms a practice educators and the UFT have complained about for years: the failure to report all school incidents.
 Now with data driving all education decision-making, this audit couldn’t have come at a more important time.

-4 thoughts on “City Audit Finds Underreporting of School Violence”
+4 responses to “City Audit Finds Underreporting of School Violence”

 1. I think there is a lot of under reporting here in Madison as well.
 I know that the elementary school filed no police report when my child was trapped and robbed in one instance, and violently assaulted in another.
 In the second situation, the teacher did not even report it to the principal.